The 10 Most Powerful Norse Gods and Goddesses

 They were followers of Norse mythology, which involved hundreds of ancient gods, goddesses, giants, and various other creatures.
 Here are the ten most powerful of the Norse gods and goddesses who stood far above the rest.

 You can’t have a list of powerful Norse gods and not include the King of the Aesir gods himself.
-Odin was one of three brothers that were responsible for taking down Ymir, who is regarded as the original god and source of the Earth according to Norse mythology.
+Odin was one of three brothers that were responsible for taking down Ymir, a hermaphrodictic Giant and source of the Earth according to Norse mythology.
 This feat alone should be enough to earn him the status of being one of the most powerful Norse gods ever.
 On top of that, he was also one of the wisest of all Norse beings and father to the all-powerful god, Thor.

 Speaking of the god of thunder, Thor is one of the most well-known Norse gods, which is largely due to the popularity of his character in the Marvel movies.
-In addition to being the most popular, he is also the most powerful.
-This is supported by the fact that he was tasked with guarding Asgard, the stronghold of the gods and goddesses.
+Thor was tasked with guarding Asgard, the stronghold of the gods and goddesses.
 He also wielded one of the most powerful weapons in the universe, Mjölnir his unique hammer, which was capable of leveling mountains and slaying giants.

 What made this god of light and purity so powerful was not only his status as the half-brother of Thor but also his ability to be impervious to everything on earth except for mistletoe.
 For much of his life, the god wandered around besting almost everyone and everything until he was unfortunately killed by his twin brother, Hodr, using the aforementioned mistletoe.